nylas-samples/nylas-api-for-swag/README.md

 # Use the Nylas APIs for Swag!

 ## Steps to Swag!
 0. Feel free to hangout with us at the Nylas Booth!
+We are at `Hall A booth A_05`
 2. <a href="https://hubs.ly/Q02CgmYW0" target="_blank">Join Nylas for Free!</a>
 3. Create a new app, ensure to select the `sandbox` environment (to use Nylas for free!):
 <img width="618" alt="Screenshot 2024-07-05 at 4 19 47 PM" src="https://github.com/nylas-samples/nylas-api-for-swag/assets/553578/b3c23bc9-09fe-446e-bc3e-7b7cc774c6a0">